Estimated reading time: 5 minutes

 When you harvest the large heart-shaped wasabi leaves, make sure you do not damage or cut off the small central leaf sprouting from the crown of the wasabi plant.

-These wasabi leaves grow most of the year so you can harvest them every 1-2 months and enjoy eating wasabi greens with your sandwiches.
+These wasabi leaves grow most of the year, so you can harvest them every 1-2 months.
+Enjoy eating wasabi greens with your sandwiches.

-You can include wasabi leaves and stems into your mashed potatoes!
+You can include wasabi leaves and stems in your mashed potatoes!